vladinator1000/remix-cloudflare-pages-sentry/README.md

 2. Create a sentry project on https://sentry.io

-3. Create a `.dev.vars` file and fill it with Sentry credentials
+3. Create an `.env` file and fill it with Sentry credentials

 ```
 SENTRY_ORG=""